learn-co-students/fewpjs-fns-as-first-class-data-do-behavior-online-web-sp-000/README.md

 ## Create a "First-Class" Function

-We're going to create a web greeting!
+We're going to create a web greeting  !
 You're provided text input field in which you should enter a time in [24 hour time][24].
 When you click the `Submit` button, some provided code will run which will make calls to **two** functions.

 ## The `greet()` function

-The `greet` function should take one argument, a `String` which specifies the 24-hour time in the format `HH:MM`.
+The `greet` function should take one argument, a `String` which specifies the

+24-hour time in the format `HH:MM`.

 - If the time is earlier than 12pm, return "Good Morning".